MasterClass: Azure AD and AD FS Identity Solutions with John Craddock

 - Investigating OpenID Connect

 - Using Graph Explorer

 - Self-service password resets

 - Enabling Multi-Factor Authentication

 You will start the day by deploying Azure AD Connect to synchronize on-premises AD users to Azure AD.
 We will then investigate pass-through authentication and the new SSO capabilities provided by Azure AD Connect.
-You will learn about the SSO capabilities of Windows 10 when it is joined to Azure AD and how Windows Hello can eliminate the need for passwords.
+You will learn about the SSO capabilities of Windows 10 when it is joined to Azure AD and how Windows Hello, the authenticator app and FIDO 2 keys can eliminate the need for passwords.

-At this stage, we have a solid identity infrastructure and now it's time to make applications available to our users.
+At this stage, you will have created a reliable identity infrastructure, and now it's time to make applications available to our users.

 You will start by deploying a SaaS app to your users; configuring groups, assignments and self-service application management.
 You will then deploy your own applications into Azure AD using both WS-Federation and OpenID Connect / Oauth2.0.

 - Installing and configuring synchronization with Azure AD Connect